 3. Obtain the nutrients we need daily for health.

-We will achieve the 1st and 2nd goal in the following two sections of this blog post, with the 3rd goal incorporated into both sections in an overarching manner.
+We will achieve the 1st and 2nd goal in the following two sections of this blog post.
+The 3rd goal will be incorporated into both sections in an overarching manner.

 1. Foods to eat at Suhoor to stay full the whole day

 As this meal has to last you the whole day, the idea is to eat enough to stay moderately full throughout the day.
-Because you’re generally only having two meals a day during Ramadan, this is the time where you should be getting about half your daily requirements.
+As you tend to have only two meals a day during Ramadan, about half your daily requirements should be allocated to this time.

 At Suhoor, we definitely want these 4 components in our diet: